daniestevez/gr4-packet-modem/apps/README.md

 ## packet_receiver_soapy

 ```
-usage: packet_receiver_soapy rf_freq_hz [samp_rate_sps]
+usage: packet_receiver_soapy rf_freq_hz [samp_rate_sps] [syncword_freq_bins] [syncword_threshold]

 the default sample rate is 3.2 Msps
+the default syncword freq bins is 4
+the default syncword threshold is 9.5
 ```

 The `packet_receiver_soapy` application reads IQ samples from an SDR using the Soapy source block available in GNU Radio 4.0.
-The command line arguments are the RF carrier frequency in Hz and optionally the sample rate in sps.
+The command line arguments are the RF carrier frequency in Hz and optionally the sample rate in sps and the syncword search range and detection threshold.
+The syncword frequency search range is defined in terms of the `syncword_freq_bins` parameter.
+The frequency bins searched are all from `-syncword_freq_bins` to `syncword_freq_bins`.
+The syncword detection threshold is given in units of power.
+An appropriate syncword threshold depends on the frequency search range, due to how the detection condition works.
+The default of 9.5 is good for `syncword_freq_bins`, but lower values of `syncword_freq_bins` should use a higher threshold.

 The Soapy block is set to use an `rtlsdr` device with an RX gain of 30 dB, but this can be changed in the source code [`packet_receiver_soapy.cpp`](packet_receiver_soapy.cpp).

 The receiver expects a signal at 4 samples/symbol.
 Received IP packets are